jekkilekki/cheatsheets/README.md

 # Cheatsheets
 A collection of quick-reference glossary-like cheatsheets for various programming languages.
+These are mostly collected from notes I've taken while learning to program.

 * Java (AP Computer Science)
 * Git